simon-ritchie/apysc/docs_src/source/animation_radius.md

 The `animation_radius` method interface creates an `ap.AnimationRadius` instance.
 You can animate radius with it.

-This interface exists on a `GraphicsBase` subclass, such as the `Circle`.
+This interface exists on a `GraphicsBase` subclass, such as the `Circle` class.

 ## Basic usage